LVala/zaft/README.md

 > Notice that all of the callbacks can return an error (mostly for the sake of convenience).
 >
 > Error returned from `makeRPC` will be ignored, the RPC will be simply retried after
 > an appropriate timeout.
-Errors returned from other function, as of now, will result in a panic.
+Errors returned from other functions, as of now, will result in a panic.

 ```zig
 // pointer to user_data will be passed as a first argument to all of the callbacks